MontiCore/EmbeddedMontiArc/HowToInstall.md

 - If you want to build the CarlaRosBridge Docker Container yourself you can use the scripts in docker/carla-ros-bridge; note that we use the tag 0.9.5.1 of the carla-ros-bridge as the latest version is not compatible with Carla 0.9.5 anymore.
     You can edit your IP adress in the Dockerfile.

-## Steps to build a component:
+## Steps to build and execute a component:

-1. Move **mw-generator.jar** to the directory of the component you wish to build.
+1. Switch to the project you want to build (i.e: "carlacomponents")
-2. Open shell, cd to the directory of the component and execute:
+2. Open shell, and execute:

-        java -jar mw-generator.jar [component].json

-3. Switch to the target directory:

-        cd target/
-4. Execute compile.sh:

-         ./compile.sh
+        mvn clean install -s settings.xml

-5. If the generator can't find carla_msgs message type: execute the following command and retry step 4:
+3. If maven can't find carla_msgs message type: execute the following command and retry step 2:

         export CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:/path/to/rosbridge/catkin_ws/devel/share/carla_msgs/cmake

     usually the path is something like `~/carla-ros-bridge/catkin_ws/devel/share/carla_msgs/cmake`.

-6. After successfull compiling the generated code switch to install/bin directory:
+4. Switch to the target directory (of the component you want to run):

-        cd install/bin/
+        cd <component>/target/middleware/<model-package>_<componentname>/build/<model-package>_<componentname>/coordinator

 7. Execute Coordinator_\<model-package\>_\<component-name\>.
 Here it's:

-         ./Coordinator_test_bumpBot
+         ./Coordinator_bumper_bumpBot

     or

-        ./Coordinator_test_collisionDetection
+        ./Coordinator_wrapper_wrapper

 ## Running the code
 - In the Docker Settings GUI select the drive where you want to work on as shared drive, else using volumes won't work.